runnoejc/UW_samples/README.md

-# UW_samples
+# Code samples for postdoc application to UW LSST group
-Code samples for UW LSST postdoc position.
+# Written by Jessie Runnoe (PSU), 2014-2016